emad-elsaid/emad-elsaid.github.io/Home.md

 # About this site

 * Built using Xlog from a [repository hosted on Github](https://github.com/emad-elsaid/emad-elsaid.github.io).
-* No Javascript. except for 2 lines that fix Right-To-Left (RTL) pages.
-* If you found any typos or mistakes please click on "Edit on Github" button at the top right and open a pull request with the changes :pray: .
+* If you found any typos or mistakes please click on "Edit on Github" button at the top right and open a pull request with the changes :pray:
 * Images are optimized with mogrify and stripped from EXIF data to stay lite to your bandwidth
 * ActivityPub interface that exposes all pages to  [**@Emad@www.emadelsaid.com**](/.well-known/webfinger) outbox.
 * [RSS feed](/+/feed.rss) exposes a limited set of the recently updated pages